ProjectPythia/pythia-foundations/foundations/getting-started-python/how-to-run-python.md

 This section provides an overview of different ways to run Python code, and quickstart guides for

-- Chosing a Python platform
+- Choosing a Python platform
 - Installing and running Python on various local platforms
 - Running Python in the cloud